undeMalum/portfolio/content/posts/marimo-overview/index.md

 *Disclaimer: This post assumes some familiarity with Python and git.
 If you’re new to either, don’t worry — the examples should still be clear enough to follow along.*

 # Pain Point #1: Execution Order
+Having this beautiful setup prepared, it would nice if we could actually run it!

+So let's do just that in a top-to-bottom manner and observe the results:

+***
+***

+As expceted, our analysis yielded number 9, fantastic!
+This means, everything works just fine.

+Now, I would like you to pay attention to the square brackets with numbers (e.g. `[2]`) on the left.
+The numbers in this brackets